brandongaiffe/Cyclistic_Case_Study/README.md

 # 📊 Cyclistic Membership Conversion Analysis

 ## Executive Summary
 This repository presents an end-to-end analysis of Cyclistic, a bike-sharing service, to identify high-potential Casual Riders and inform membership growth strategies.
 Using 12 months of ride data, SQL, and Tableau, the project uncovers usage patterns, seasonal trends, and commuter behavior, translating insights into actionable recommendations.
-Key strategies include targeted seasonal campaigns, tiered summer memberships, and peak-hour dynamic pricing, with estimated revenue and conversion gains of **10–15%** and **3–6%**, respectively.
+Key strategies include targeted seasonal campaigns, tiered summer memberships, and peak-hour dynamic pricing.
 ---

 ## Business Problem